How To Grow Calibrachoa: 10 Expert Tips For Thriving Plants

 Solution

-- Natural Predators: Add beneficial insects like ladybugs or predatory mites to control pest numbers naturally.
+• Natural Predators: Add beneficial insects such as ladybugs or predatory mites to control pest populations.

 6. Root Rot